-My name is J Jacob Wikner and I am currently working as a Senior Lecturer (“associate Professor” or “universitetslektor”) in the Integrated Circuits and Systems group at the Department of Electrical Engineering, Linköping University.
+My name is J Jacob Wikner and I am currently working as an associate professor (“biträdande professor”) in the Integrated Circuits and Systems group at the Department of Electrical Engineering, Linköping University.
 (Once upon a time I needed the extra “J” in front of Jacob, since at Ericsson – where I once worked – there were other Jacob Wikner’s).

 This blog is mainly created to spread information to students attending courses at the University, to students doing their final-year project at the department, and Ph.D. students at the department, and alumni.
 But it is also a good place to put general thoughts and comments to the masses regarding my research, etc.

 My public calendar is available here but does not disclose all bookings in case you need to knock on my door.

 I was born in 1973 and is grown up with (but not fed up with!)
 8-bit music.
 See for example tragedy! and then: